ManimCommunity/manim/docs/source/tutorials/output_and_config.rst

                     ├── ElaborateSceneWithSections_0001_transform-to-circle.mp4
                     ├── ElaborateSceneWithSections_0003_fade-out.mp4
                     └── ElaborateSceneWithSections.json

+The ``partial_movie_file_list.txt`` file records the complete segment order used for main movie assembly and can help diagnose concatenation problems.
+Section assembly does not overwrite this diagnostic list.

 As you can see each section receives their own output video in the ``sections`` directory.
 Section names are normalized into safe filename components, while the original names